top of page

 The Amazing Ginger

-Ginger (Zingiber officinale) is an herbaceous perennial (flower plant that has lived more than two years) and a rhizome (grows underground).
-It comes from the Zingiberaceae plant family, including turmeric and cardamom.
+Ginger (Zingiber officinale) is an herbaceous perennial (a flowering plant that lives more than two years) and a rhizome (a plant that grows underground).
+It comes from the Zingiberaceae family, which includes turmeric and cardamom.

 The history of ginger, with its cultivation dating back over 5000 years, is a testament to its enduring popularity.
 Originating in Southeast Asia, it has a long history of being cultivated in many other countries, connecting us to a rich cultural heritage.

-From an Ayurvedic perspective, ginger is a superfood, being tri-doshic (suitable for all doshas) when fresh.
+From an Ayurvedic perspective, ginger is a superfood that is tri-doshic (suitable for all doshas) when fresh.
 Still, its powdered state is very heating for the Pitta dosha.
 Below is their energetics:

 Fresh: Pungent & Sweet Taste/Warming in nature and with the overall qualities of being unctuous, heavy, and sattvic.